Sufficient conditions for additivity of the zero-error classical capacity of quantum channels

-The rest of this paper is organized as follows.
-In Sec.
-II, we introduce the zero-error classical capacity, the noncommutative graph, and their basic properties.
-In Sec.
-III, we show sufficient conditions for the additivity of zero-error classical capacity in both one-shot and asymptotic regimes.
-In Sec.
-IV, we consider a block form of noncommutative graphs, and present when the one-shot zero-error classical capacity is additive.
-Finally, we summarize our results in Sec.
-V.
+This paper is organized as follows.
+Section~\ref{sec:Pre} provides the necessary background on noncommutative graphs and zero-error classical capacity.
+In Section~\ref{sec:Add}, we present some sufficient conditions for the additivity of this capacity in one-shot and asymptotic settings.
+Section~\ref{sec:Block} investigates the block structure of noncommutative graphs and characterizes the additivity of the one-shot zero-error classical capacity therein.
+We further provide some explicit examples to illustrate our results.
+The paper concludes with a summary of results in Section~\ref{sec:Sum}.